 NAAW highlights solutions to help address the harms related to alcohol and other drug use.
-It provides an opportunity for Canadians to learn more about prevention, to talk about treatment and recovery, and to bring forward solutions.
+It provides an opportunity for people in Canada to learn more about prevention, talk about treatment and recovery, and develop solutions.

-If you have any questions about NAAW, please contact us.
+If you have any questions about NAAW, please contact us at email@example.com.